.

 • Could I go for a run or light jog and still feel comfortable?

-Teaching you how to stop when you feel satisfied is a crucial skill we teach at MyBodyTutor.
+By the way, learning how to stop when you feel satisfied is a crucial skill we'll help you learn in our weight loss coaching program.

 Far too often, we don't gain weight because of what we eat.
 It's because of how much we eat.